conan-io/docs/reference/commands.rst

 Copy conan recipes and packages to another user/channel.
 Useful to promote packages (e.g. from "beta" to "stable").
-Also for moving packages from an user to another.
+Also for moving packages from one user to another.

 .. code-block:: bash